DanielCreggOrganization/ooc1-project-24-JohnCostea/README.md

 Search Items: Searching can be done by checking for warriors' statuses.
 Quit: Exit option is provided in the main menu.

-**Code compiles successfully.**

-Consistent code formatting: The code is consistently formatted throughout the project.
-Comments: Every class, method, and variable is commented to explain its functionality.
-No grammar or spelling mistakes: The documentation and commentary are free from spelling or grammar issues.

 **Project Requirements**
-The project goes beyond the basic requirements in the following ways:

 Enemy Interaction: Warriors can attack the enemy, and the enemy can counterattack.
 This adds complexity to the game mechanics.
 Dynamic Warrior Movement: The warriors can move closer to the enemy to get within attack range, adding strategic depth to the gameplay.